 The Practical Course involves the regular opening up of beehives (weather permitting) and will give a solid basic grounding in the art of beekeeping including:

 - Handling a hive tool

 - Advice and support for setting up your own hive and colony

-- An introduction to the beekeeper’s examinations (optional)
+- An introduction to beekeeper’s examinations (optional)

-We expect course participants to come for the whole season to experience a complete cycle in looking after bees, perform an extraction and learn how to prepare colonies for the winter.
+We expect course participants to come for the whole season to experience a complete cycle looking after bees, perform an extraction and learn how to prepare colonies for the winter.

-British Beekeepers Association Intermediate Module 2 Honeybee Products and Forage
+British Beekeepers Association (Intermediate Module 2): Honeybee Products and Forage

-All members are welcome to join this 5 session course as a way of extending their knowledge.
+All members are welcome to join this five session course as a way of extending their knowledge.
 Participants are asked to contribute by taking part in discussions and study sessions but there is no pressure to take the final assessment.

 Module 2 covers: